snex-io/snex-web/README.md

 ### Known bugs

-There is a delay in the network request generated between 0 and 100 ms on touchstart in Google Chrome.
+There is a delay between 0ms and 100ms in the network request generateds on `touchstart` in Google Chrome.
+This delay does not occur on `touchmove` or `touchend`.
+This creates an uncanny experience when using SNEX on Google Chrome on Android.
 That bug has been filed here: https://bugs.chromium.org/p/chromium/issues/detail?id=639300.
 Please give feedback to Chromium team if you care about this bug and can reproduce.

 Reproduction cases